iribirii/soapvscovid.github.io/README.md

 # Soap vs COVID-19

-Soap vs COVID-19 is a project based on github's repository https://github.com/iribirii/soap_simulation by Mark Nolan and Inigo Iribarren.
+Soap vs COVID-19 is a web project that shows in an accesible and interactive way how soap acts agains COVID-19 and why it is so important.

-This repository is a web page meant to be an accesible way for people to learn how soap acts againts COVID-19 and why using it is so important.
+The simulations shown in the project are based on github's repository https://github.com/iribirii/soap_simulation by Mark Nolan and Inigo Iribarren.

 ## Usage